-POST pursuant to ARM 23.13.301 these rules for which POST gives training credit, including but not limited to basic, regional, and professional courses. - (20) "POST-certified instructor" means a public safety officer, as defined in these rules, who has met the requirements for and received an Instructor Certificate pursuant to these rules, and who may apply for and receive approval for POST training POST-approved training credit pursuant to these rules, for trainings the officer conducts. - (21) "Presiding officer" means the chair of the council who holds all the same powers as a hearing examiner for the purpose of contested cases.
+(20) "POST-approved training" means training reviewed and approved by POST pursuant to these rules for which POST gives training credit, including but not limited to basic, regional, and professional courses.

+(21) "POST-certified instructor" means a public safety officer, as defined in these rules, who has met the requirements for and received an Instructor Certificate pursuant to these rules, and who may apply for and receive POSTapproved training credit pursuant to these rules for trainings the officer conducts.

+(22) "Presiding officer" means the chair of the council who holds all the same powers as a hearing examiner for the purpose of contested cases.

+(23) "Public safety officer" means an officer, as defined in 44-4-401, MCA.
+Nothing in these rules may be construed to apply the requirements of 7-32-303 or 44-4-403, MCA, to an elected sheriff or coroner.

+(24) "Reject" or "rejection" means POST's refusal of any request or application by a public safety officer or a public safety agency, which is not a denial as defined in these rules.

+(25) "Respondent" means the public safety officer against whom an allegation of misconduct has been made, or the officer's legal representative.

+(26) "Revocation" means the permanent cancellation by the director or council of a public safety officer's POST certificate, certification, and certifiability such that the performance of public safety officer duties is no longer permitted.

+(27) "Roll call training" means instruction or training of short duration, less than two hours, within any law enforcement and/or any public safety agency, conducted when officers change shifts.

+(28) "Sanction" means a consequence or punishment for a violation of ARM 23.13.702, 23.13.803, or the laws or rules of Montana.

+(29) "Sexual misconduct" is defined as:

+(a) any sexual activity, contact, or communication which occurs while the officer is on duty;

+(b) any sexual contact without consent as defined in 45-5-501, MCA, without regard to whether such violation results in criminal charges or a conviction, including gratuitous physical contact with suspects or other civilians, such as unnecessary searches, frisks, or pat-downs;

+(c) any sexual activity, contact, or communication, on or off duty, which the officer facilitates with public safety agency property, resources, or information systems;

-- (d) procuring, observing, or disseminating pornographic or sexually offensive material either on duty or using department property or resources, when such procurement, observation, or dissemination is not related to the officer's official duties; - (e) engaging in sexual harassment as defined in applicable laws; or - (f) any other sexual conduct which, whether committed in the officer's capacity as an officer or otherwise, is prejudicial to the administration of justice or reflects adversely on the employing appointing authority's integrity or the officer's honesty, integrity, or fitness as an officer. - (28) (29) "Substance abuse" means the use of illegal drugs, other illegal substances, or legally acquired drugs in a manner that substantially limits the officer's ability to perform the essential duties of a public safety officer, or poses a direct threat to the health or safety of the public or a fellow officer. - (29) (30) "Suspension" means the annulment, for a time period set by the director or council, of a public safety officer's POST certificate, certification, and certifiability, such that the performance of public safety or peace officer duties is not permitted during that period of time. - (30) (31) "Voluntary surrender" means a public safety officer agrees to the revocation of the officer's certificate.
+(d) procuring, observing, or disseminating pornographic or sexually offensive material either on duty or using department property or resources, when such procurement, observation, or dissemination is not related to the officer's official duties;

+(e) engaging in sexual harassment as defined in applicable laws; or

+(f) any other sexual conduct which, whether committed in the officer's capacity as an officer or otherwise, is prejudicial to the administration of justice or reflects adversely on the appointing authority's integrity or the officer's honesty, integrity, or fitness as an officer.

+(30) "Substance abuse" means the use of illegal drugs, other illegal substances, or legally acquired drugs in a manner that substantially limits the officer's ability to perform the essential duties of a public safety officer, or poses a direct threat to the health or safety of the public or a fellow officer.

+(31) "Suspension" means the annulment, for a time period set by the director or council, of a public safety officer's POST certificate, certification, and certifiability, such that the performance of public safety or peace officer duties is not permitted during that period of time.

+(32) "Voluntary surrender" means a public safety officer agrees to the revocation of the officer's certificate.